Sales Reporting: How to Leverage Tags in Your CRM

 - The average age of deals within any given pipeline stage

-- How a sales rep’s pipeline and stage age compare to their team
+- How do a sales rep’s pipeline and stage age compare to their team

 - The age of the oldest deals